zowe/docs-site/docs/user-guide/cli-db2plugin.md

 Error:    [IBM][CLI Driver] SQL1598N  An attempt to connect to the   database server failed because of a licensing problem.
 ```

-### Server side license
+### Server-side license

-The utility `db2connectactivate` can be executed on z/OS to enable a DB2 database to accept client requests, see [db2connectactivate - Server license activation utility](https://www.ibm.com/support/knowledgecenter/SSEPGG_11.5.0/com.ibm.db2.luw.licensing.doc/doc/r0057377.html).
-This avoids having to apply the Db2 Connect license on each database client that connects directly to the server and is the preferred approach to enabling users of the Zowe Db2 CLI as it avoids individual client license distribution and configuration.
+You can execute the utility `db2connectactivate` on z/OS to enable a Db2 database to accept client requests.
+For more information, see [db2connectactivate - Server license activation utility](https://www.ibm.com/support/knowledgecenter/SSEPGG_11.5.0/com.ibm.db2.luw.licensing.doc/doc/r0057377.html).
+This avoids having to apply the Db2 Connect license on each database client that connects directly to the server.
+It is also the preferred approach to enabling users of the Zowe Db2 CLI because it avoids individual client license distribution and configuration.

-### Client side license
+### Client-side license

 If the utility `db2connectactivate` has not been executed against the Db2 database that your profile is connecting to, then it is possible to obtain the license file `db2consv_zs.lic` from a copy of DB2 Connect and use this for client configuration.
 This will need to be done separately for each client PC.